Doctrine · SOC 2 / ISO 27001 / HIPAA

 THE DOCTRINE

-Why we did not certify — verbatim.
+Why we did not certify: in our own words.

 The Math, Plainly Stated